jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically/make_tdd_environment_automatically.rst

   I am back in the ``pumping_python`` directory_

+* I close ``test_more_magic.py`` in the :ref:`editor<2 editors>`

+:ref:`makePythonTdd.sh` works and can automatically make a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>` the way I want every time.
+What a beautiful life.

 ----

 ********************************************************************************************
 review
 ********************************************************************************************

 `Computer Programming`_ allows me to take some steps and make them a one line command for the computer to do for me.
-You have seen a way I can make a Python_ :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>`, with a :ref:`program<makePythonTdd.sh>` to do it on any Linux_, Windows_ or MacOS_ computers.
+You have seen a way I can make a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>`, with a :ref:`program<makePythonTdd.sh>` to do it on any Linux_, Windows_ or MacOS_ computers.

 :ref:`How many questions can you answer after going through this chapter?<questions about making a Python Test Driven Development Environment>`